JohnM97/CS-350/README.md

 # CS-350
 Project Reflection

-Over the semester, I took a vanilla Raspberry Pi from fresh OS install through a series of hands-on labs—SSH setup, GPIO button and LED control, I²C sensor readings, state-machine design, threading, and finally a full thermostat system.
-Each module built on the last: we learned to connect and configure hardware, write clean Python drivers, manage concurrent tasks, and model behavior as states.
-By the end, I had an embedded application that maintained a target temperature automatically.
-What did you do particularly well?

-I kept each lab’s code modular—separating hardware interface, control logic, and user I/O—so I could reuse GPIO and sensor classes in later assignments.
-My state-machine implementations clearly mapped out transitions, and I used threading smartly to poll sensors without blocking the main loop.
-I documented every step, from Pi network configuration to Python dependencies, making setup repeatable.
-Where could you improve?
+Over the semester I carried a fresh Raspberry Pi through every stage of embedded‐systems development: from headless SSH setup and basic GPIO-driven LEDs and buttons, to I²C sensor integration, finite-state-machine design, threading, and finally a fully automated thermostat.
+By gradually building reusable hardware-abstraction modules and clean control logic, I ended up with a device that reliably reads temperature and humidity, displays them on a 16×2 LCD, and toggles a heating element based on user-defined thresholds.

+Modularity was my greatest strength.
+Early on I separated pin definitions, sensor drivers, state-machine logic, and user interfaces into distinct files, which made it trivial to repurpose components for later labs.
+Threading allowed sensor polling without blocking, and using the statemachine library kept transitions clear and declarative.
+Thorough inline comments and a step-by-step README meant anyone could reproduce my setup—from OS install and network configuration to Python virtual-environment management.

-I didn’t introduce automated testing early enough; I relied on the actual hardware for almost every change.
-Next time I’d mock GPIO and sensor inputs so I could catch logic bugs on my laptop.
-I also learned that extracting all pin mappings and thresholds into a single config file sooner would have saved time when lab requirements changed.
+In hindsight, I should have introduced automated testing much sooner.
+Relying exclusively on physical hardware slowed iterations and made it easy to overlook edge cases.
+Moving forward I’ll mock GPIO and sensor inputs with unittest.mock or pytest fixtures so I can validate logic on my laptop.
+I also learned that centralizing all configuration (pin mappings, I²C addresses, temperature thresholds) in a single file from day one saves countless refactoring headaches when requirements shift.
-What tools and resources are now in my support network?

-I regularly reference the Raspberry Pi official docs, the gpiozero library reference, and community Q&A on Raspberry Pi Stack Exchange.
-I’ve bookmarked Python’s unittest.mock and pytest guides for hardware simulation, and I use GitHub Actions to run linting and tests on every commit.
+Throughout the course I leaned heavily on the official Raspberry Pi documentation, the gpiozero API reference, and community Q&A on Raspberry Pi Stack Exchange.
+I’m now comfortable with headless Linux management over SSH and automating deployments via scripts—a skill set that translates directly to IoT, robotics, and cloud environments with background workers.
+Keeping code small, focused, and well-documented ensures that this project remains readable, maintainable, and adaptable for whatever I build next.
-Which skills from this course are most transferable?

-Designing and documenting finite-state machines, writing hardware-abstraction layers, and managing concurrent tasks all apply to robotics, IoT, and backend systems with background workers.
-Learning to configure Linux headlessly over SSH and automate deployments is also vital for any devops or cloud-infrastructure work.
-How did I make the work maintainable, readable, and adaptable?

-– Modular code structure: hardware drivers, control logic, and user interfaces live in separate modules.
-– Single source of truth: all pin numbers, I²C addresses, and temperature thresholds in one config file.
-– Clear documentation: README setup steps, inline comments, and class-docstrings guide future contributors through wiring and code usage.
-– Version control: small, focused commits for each lab ensure a clear history and easy rollback.